-While most women willingly abide by the doctors’ orders for bed rest, for many it’s an unwelcome inconvenience.
+While most women willingly abide by the doctors’ orders for bed rest during pregnancy, for many it’s an unwelcome inconvenience.
 There are always so many other things to do in addition to growing a baby.
 Yet when you consider that you will have plenty of other chances to do those things, but only one chance to complete this pregnancy, being in bed for nearly 24 hours a day can be managed.
 Here are eight ways to cope with your confinement and actually enjoy it.

-6. Keep fit while in bed.
 With your doctor’s okay, you could do some exercises in bed, such as leg lifts, calf stretches, and upper arm exercises with light weights.
 Exercising helps promote circulation, as well as keeping your muscles (including your heart) in shape.

 7. Pamper yourself